SMP Progress: 2016 – 2021

 Upper Colorado River

-.9 miles of stream geomorphology restored to increase aquatic species habitat; 1.9 miles of streambank restored to reestablish native riparian vegetation; .5 miles of fencing installed to exclude livestock and protect riparian habitat; and 22 substrate, 10 macroinvertebrate, and 10 temperature sites added to monitor for species.
+0.9 miles of stream geomorphology restored to increase aquatic species habitat; 1.9 miles of streambank restored to reestablish native riparian vegetation; 0.5 miles of fencing installed to exclude livestock and protect riparian habitat; and 22 substrate, 10 macro, and 10 temperature monitoring sites added.

 Knowledge and Capacity Gains